Questions about Sasquatch Mountain

 If you buy a lot and want to build, we suggest you contact Lacey Construction.
 Lacey helped with our renovations and they have a number of cabin builds on the go at Sasquatch.
 We found it very helpful that they are familiar with building at Sasquatch and know the area well.

 How is the road up to Sasquatch Mountain Resort?

 Some days the road is perfect and other days you might encounter a lot of pot holes.
 It depends on the weather and how well the Emil Anderson crews have been able keep up with the road.

 The road is NOT paved the whole way up.
-The province did some work on the road this past fall (2021) and re-paved the entire older paved section.
+The province did some work on the road in 2021 and re-paved the entire older paved section.
 The new paved road is a really nice drive now.
 However, about 75% of the way is still a gravel road (approximately 20 minutes of driving time).

 You MUST carry chains on your way up to Sasquatch in the winter.
 It doesn’t matter if you have winter tires, you still need to carry chains.
 In our time coming up to the mountain, we have only needed chains a handful of times and it was only when we got into the village.

 The road is not owned by the mountain.
 It’s is owned by the province.
 The road is the number one complaint towards the mountain.

 Is buying a season’s pass worth it if I don’t own a place?